 - Design.
 Using your goals and requirements as a guide, the consultant will design a solution that fits your needs.
 This might mean setting CRM configurations, developing a custom website, or planning out an integration strategy.
 Provide your consultant feedback to ensure their proposed solution fits your operations and strategy.

 - Develop.
-After mocking up a solution, the consulant will put their plan into action by actually building out the development or customizing an existing system.
+After mocking up a solution, the consultant will put their plan into action by actually building out the development or customizing an existing system.

 - Migrate.
-Once the new solution is ready to use, you’ll need to get all of your existing data effectively transfered to it.
+Once the new solution is ready to use, you’ll need to get all of your existing data effectively transferred to it.
 Data migration can be a lengthy process, so you may consider setting a separate migration timeline and appointing a data manager from your team to take the lead on this part of your implementation project.

 The timeline for this phase of the project will vary greatly depending on your organization’s vision.

 For example, if your implementation entails customizing a platform with limited customization and more out-of-the-box features like Raiser’s Edge NXT from Blackbaud, the design and development process should be relatively swift, and implementation will be relatively straightforward.

 Step 4.
 Stabilize Your Solution

 Before you can officially roll out your new system, your consultant will need to make sure your technology is implemented correctly and ready for staff use.

 The stabilization phase of your implementation requires testing and troubleshooting your software.
 To do that, your nonprofit and your consultant may: